brajeshwar/brajeshwar.github.io/_posts/2006/2006-08-25-nishita-photo-blog-theme.md

 To commemorate the nice things happening around, I would like to contribute another small offering for the public to use.
 A simple, sleek and minimal (quick and simple install/setup) Photo Blog theme for Wordpress - [Nishita](http://wordpress.org/extend/themes/nishita).

-Update (Oct 4, 2011): WordPress.com took over Nishita Photo WordPress Theme and have released a [Photo Theme for WordPress.com](/2011/nishita-photo-theme-on-wordpress-com-another-photography-theme-autochrome-released/).
+**Oct 4, 2011:** WordPress.com took over Nishita Photo WordPress Theme and have released a [Photo Theme for WordPress.com](/2011/nishita-photo-theme-on-wordpress-com-another-photography-theme-autochrome-released/).